 Of course, data protection law is not just about other people’s personal data!

 The Society also holds information about you, as a colleague, and it must protect and be respectful of it.
 The Society’s Privacy Notice for Colleagues, Workers and Contractors explains how this is done.

 Our Policies and Procedures

 As any other organisation that processes people’s personal data, the Society has a number of obligations to comply with.
-It is therefore essential that colleagues are familiar, and comply with, all the relevant policies and procedures the Society has put in place to ensure compliance with the law.
+It is therefore essential that colleagues are familiar, and comply with, all the relevant policies the Society has put in place to ensure compliance with the law.

 These are the key policies you should know about: